Table of Contents

 The most notable crumb rubber bumper plate in existence is the Hi-Temp Bumper Plate.
 We’ve used and reviewed these many times over the years and really only love one thing about them–their durability.
-The US MIL Spec Crumb Bumper Plates from Rogue Fitness are essentially an upgraded version of Hi-Temps.
-They have a more traditional outside diameter at 450MM making them work well with other plates on the barbell while being just as durable as any other recycled crumb rubber bumper plate.
+The US MIL Spec Crumb Bumper Plates from Rogue Fitness is essentially an upgraded version of Hi-Temps.
+They have a more traditional outside diameter at 450MM making them work well with other plates on an Olympic barbell or powerlifting barbell while being just as durable as any other recycled crumb rubber bumper plate.

 Rogue Fitness sells many different varieties of bumper plates...and that’s one company.
 Compound that with the hundreds of other companies selling bumpers and you can have paralysis deciding which to choose.
 So, before we get too far into the review, I want to highlight who I think the US MIL Spec Crumb Bumper Plates are for.